skyfox69/jsapi/README.md

 get 'echo', to: 'echo#index'
 ```

-Create a controller that inherits from `Jsapi::Controller::Base`:
+Then, create a controller class that inherits from `Jsapi::Controller::Base`:

 ```ruby
 # app/controllers/echo_controller.rb